A Low Down Dirty Shame (soundtrack)

-The A Low Down Dirty Shame Soundtrack is the official soundtrack to the 1994 film A Low Down Dirty Shame.
-The album was released in 1994 on Jive Records and Hollywood Records.
+The A Low Down Dirty Shame - Music From the Motion Picture is the official soundtrack album to the hit 1994 film A Low Down Dirty Shame.
+The album was released on November 8, 1994 on Jive Records and Hollywood Records.

 The soundtrack peaked at 70 on the Billboard 200 chart.
 By March 1995, it was certified gold in sales by the RIAA, after sales exceeding 500,000 copies in the United States.

 Release and reception

 The album peaked at number seventy on the U.S. Billboard 200 and reached the fourteenth spot on the R&B albums chart.
 Stephen Thomas Erlewine of Allmusic, while noting that the entire album was well-produced, stated that "there is a noticeable lack of memorable material, leaving the record as nothing but a pleasant genre exercise."
 Critic David Browne in an Entertainment Weekly article graded it a "B−", calling most of the soundtrack "more workmanlike than inspired," like the song "Later On" by Casual.
 However, Browne praised the Zhané remake of the 1970s disco song "Shame" (originally sung by Evelyn "Champagne" King) and R. Kelly's contributions to the album as the soundtrack's positives.